About The Festival

 Patrons of the festival can appreciate the grand interiors and gardens of these elegant historic homes while listening to beautiful music.
 Our series of day-time Recitals continue at Villierstown Church thanks to Christy Morrissey and at Dromore Yard thanks to Mr and Mrs Michael Alen-Buckley.
 Two evening Concerts also take place at Dromore Yard, a mini hamlet of preserved 1800s agricultural buildings on the banks of the Blackwater River at Aglish.

-The 2018 winner of the RDS Collins Memorial Award will play in St Carthage’s Cathedral, Lismore hosted by Dean and Mrs Paul Draper and St Carthage’s Parish Church in Lismore will open its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.
+The 2018 winner of the RDS Collins Memorial Award will play in St Carthage’s Cathedral, Lismore hosted by Dean and Mrs Paul Draper.
+The Cathedral is also the venue for Balfe’s one act opera The Sleeping Queen.
+St Carthage’s Parish Church in Lismore will open its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.

 “To bring beautiful music to a stunning location and create the audience of the future for the most beautiful of all art forms – Opera!”
 In the words of his Excellency, President Michael D. Higgins,

 “Music is such a powerful medium and the Lismore Opera Festival has been working tirelessly promoting the beauty and relevance of opera.
 It is wonderful to witness results of the drive and enthusiasm of such dedicated people making opera more accessible and connected to audiences in such an inclusive and authentic manner.”